Meadowlarke/Bibliography/Bibliography.md

 23: Liszt cultivating his image as a man of letters in order to launch his career as a performer.

 29: Thalberg and the dilettantes.

+32: List marketing himself to a "more serious" public.

 42: Bodily dispersal in caricatures of Liszt.